Financial-Times/origami/apps/astro-website/src/content/documentation/components/compatibility.md

 ## Browser support

 Origami follow the <a href="https://docs.google.com/document/d/1z6kecy_o9qHYIznTmqQ-IJqre72jhfd0nVa4JMsS7Q4/"><abbr title="Financial Times">FT</abbr> Browser Support Policy document</a> available to <abbr title="Financial Times">FT</abbr> staff.

-## Polyfill service

-In the physical world, 'Polyfilla' is a type of plaster that is used to fill in small holes in walls.
-In web development, polyfills are snippets of code that implement a feature on browsers that do not natively support that feature.
-It means that we can write modern JavaScript without having to invest a large amount of time in making it work in older browsers.

-What can be time consuming, is identifying the polyfills we need, so for that, we use and maintain the <a href="http://polyfill.io">Polyfill Service</a> which hosts all of its own documentation.